 Rosy Hosking, Ph.D.

 Hosking holds a B.S. and M.Sc. in biochemistry from the University of Oxford, and a Ph.D. in cell biology from the University College London at the MRC Laboratory for Molecular Cell Biology.
-She is a life fellow of the Royal Society of Arts, and is conversant in most areas of biological science through her work at Cell and now has a special focus on neuropsychiatric research at the Stanley Center.
+She is a life fellow of the Royal Society of Arts, and is conversant in most areas of biological science through her work at Cell and now has a special focus on neuropsychiatric research at the BTI and the Stanley Center.